PHYSIOTHERAPY at dynamo GYM

 How many sessions will I need?

 This is difficult to answer.
-If your symptoms haven’t been around for very long, and you are on a positive trajectory after a session or two, it’s unlikley you’ll need much more from me.
+If your symptoms haven’t been around for very long, and you are on a positive trajectory after a session or two, it’s unlikely you’ll need much more from me.
 If your symptoms have been around for a long time, you’ll likely need to have multiple sessions before we can potentially see meaningful improvement.

 I am being treated by the NHS, can I still see you?